 Nobody wants to get sick and not know what to do or where to go.

-That’s why it’s great to have options in case of emergency and knowing the facts about healthcare in your new country is a must.
+That’s why it’s great to have options in case of emergencies, and knowing the facts about healthcare in your new country is a must.

 The public healthcare system in Guatemala is bad, to be very honest.